joecooler21/liri-node-app/README.md

 # LIRI

 LIRI is a command line application written in Node.js that allows you to quicky look up movie, song and concert information.
+It uses Spotify for songs, Bands in Town for concerts and OMDB for movie information.

 ## Installation